What you need to know

 - Interpersonal skills.
 Being able to relate to athletes helps coaches and scouts foster positive relationships with their current players and recruit potential players.

 - Leadership skills.
 Coaches must demonstrate good leadership skills to get the most out of athletes.
 They must be able to motivate, develop, and direct young athletes.

 - Resourcefulness.
 Coaches must find and develop a game plan and strategy that yields the best chances of winning.
 Coaches often need to create original plays or formations that provide a competitive advantage and confuse opponents.

 The average pay for coaches and scouts in the United States ranges from $19,340 to $81,940 as of May 2020.

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Increasing participation in high school and college sports may boost demand for coaches and scouts.
+Rising participation in high school and college sports should increase demand for coaches and scouts.